 Shadow Work is a podcast about how to be an artist.

 Shadow Work Podcast is my counter narrative to the bullshit we’re fed by society about what it means to be an artist.
-It’s also my community service and it’s my shadow work.
+It’s also my community service to empower my community and it’s my shadow work.

 A lot of (aspiring) artists are blocked and not living out their full potential.
 I’m putting these honest conversations with artists out there as a resource and as a community service - we talk about all that shadowy stuff in order to allow us all to grow beautifully together with less shame and shadow.